JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/sdk.md

 Within `DemoProjectSdkSetupValidator`:

 - `isApplicableFor()` checks what condition(s) should be met to run the validation.
-- `getErrorMessage()` runs the validation and return an appropriate error message if the validation fails.
+- `getErrorMessage()` runs the validation and returns an appropriate error message if the validation fails.
 If the validation is successful, then it should return null.
 - `getFixHandler()` returns an `EditorNotificationPanel.ActionHandler` that enables the user to execute a quick-fix to resolve the validation issue.